adam124312/Dark-Fort/README.md

     * sacrifices
     * scarce resources
 * and more!
+*
+### Features
+- scarce potions
+- scarce antidotes
+- diseases
+    - mutations
+    - most deseases are harmless, a few are deadly
+    - generated, various impacts on habitants
+    - option to research new kinds of deseases & attack other forts
+- doctors have improvements e.g. test chambers
+- subject hunting & capturing
+    - zombie capturing
+- antidotes
+- fort's warehouse
+- choices of human sacrifices
+- unit's profile
+    - information if we know he is healthy / rather healthy / don't know / desease (what desease)
+    - equipment
+       - automatic

 ### Contact & Contribute
 Don't hesitate to contact me via github or add feature requests